Skip to main content

 PassiveNoBlink liveness mode relies on LivenessThreshold.
 Checks whether the user is live or not in a passive way.
 User is only required to position his face according to the provided system status.

 Passive liveness mode relies on LivenessThreshold.
-The same as Passive mode, but when the user manages to pass the liveness check, the system waits for some random ammount of time and then asks the user to blink once in a set time window.
+The same as Passive mode, but when the user manages to pass the liveness check, the system waits for some random amount of time and then asks the user to blink once in a set time window.
 If the blink requirement is not satisfied, liveness fails.

 Simple